-It's often referred to as short term income protection insurance or payment protection insurance because payouts are restricted, so that you can only claim for a maximum period of between 12 and 24 months.
+It's often referred to as short term income protection insurance or payment protection insurance, as payouts are restricted so you can only claim for a maximum of 12 to 24 months.

 You'll pay a monthly premium for the cover, which rolls over month by month until you cancel the policy or make a claim.
 This makes ASU insurance relatively informal and easy to take out.

-Similar to ASU, income replacement policies are based on your current earings up to a maximum of around 65%, but importantly they don't usually cover redundancy.
+Similar to ASU, income replacement policies are based on your current earnings, up to a maximum of around 65%, but they don't usually cover redundancy.

-The major difference is that income protection policies are intended to be long term - they'll pay you indefinitely until you can return to your job, find another job or even until you retire.
+The major difference is that income protection will pay you indefinitely until you can return to your job, find another job or even until you retire.

-Some policies will only pay out if you can't perform any work, rather than simply being unable to remain in your existing role.
-On the other hand the better policies will protect your existing job, but they'll also cost more.
+Some policies only pay out if you can't perform any work, rather than simply being unable to remain in your existing role.
+More comprehensive policies protect your existing job, but they'll also cost more.

-Their more comprehensive level of cover means taking out an income protection policy tends to include detailed personal questions and a medical.
-This type of cover is also significantly more expensive than shorter-term ASU.
+Income protection tends to include detailed personal questions and a medical.
+This type of cover is also significantly more expensive than shorter term ASU.

 Some employers have a sick pay scheme built into their employment contracts, also known as a company or occupational scheme.
 Even if they don't, employers are required by law to give you Statutory Sick Pay (SSP) provided:

-you earn at least £109 per week, before tax
+You earn at least £116 per week, before tax

-If you meet these criteria and you've been off work sick for at least 4 days in succession (including weekends & non-working days) you can start claiming Statutory Sick Pay, currently set at £86.70 per week for up to 28 weeks.
+If you meet these criteria, you can start claiming Statutory Sick Pay, currently set at £92.05 per week for up to 28 weeks.

-If you'll need more financial help than SSP and/or your company scheme can provide, it makes sense to protect yourself with an ASU or income protection policy.
+If you need more financial help than SSP and/or your company scheme can provide, it makes sense to protect yourself with an ASU or income protection policy.

-The major difference between these types of policies hinges on why they pay out and how, so you'll need to think carefully about your circumstances, what you want to be covered for and how much it's worth you spending on premiums.
+The major difference between these types of policies is why they pay out and how, so you'll need to think carefully about:

-Both types of policy require a deferred "off work" period before they'll pay out, however some policies will backdate their payout to the start of your claim.
+Both types of policy require a deferred "off work" period before they'll pay out, although some policies will backdate their payout to the start of your claim.

-If you don't have many outgoings or significant liabilities ASU should help you stay on your feet by covering your debts and bills over the short term, until you can get back into work.
-Compare ASU policies online before you buy to cover all bases.
+If you don't have many outgoings or significant liabilities, ASU should help you stay on your feet by covering your debts and bills, until you can get back into work.

 However, longer term income protection will give you a stronger safety net.